miaonaise/ABB-Summer-2017/mainigguh.md

 Questions:
 - Object and variable name for this mystery?
-- what do the pink dots mean in ANSA?
-- List of faces n cons

 To-do list:
+- EFI
-- EFI cons and faces order - read STEP file
+  - how are the cons and faces read?
+  - possible to identify shared surface and remove both of them?
 - Shape names STEP file (export)

-- To not export through compounds SALOME?
-- SALOME export destination
+- Add better description
 - Update documentation